SnowyField1906/dimension-wallet/README.md

 - More card's types beside Discount card: Event card, Charity card,...
 - Lottery feature.
 - Transactions' history feature.
-- Discount card's effect will be applied, it means cards will use true prices instead of 0 ETH for all.
+- Discount cards' effects will be applied, it means cards will use true prices instead of 0 ETH for all.

 ## Home page:
 ![](https://i.imgur.com/BfVLyp7.gif)